juhlie/catgame/README.md

 loading screens & lore:

-TBD
+- TBD

 level 1:

-TBD
+- TBD

 extras/nits (stop wasting your time on these...):

-- [ ] set camera to only follow player's x axis (center canvas vertically)
+- [x] set camera to only follow player's x axis (center canvas vertically)
+  - omg i actually got it to work

 ## Usage